clearpath-docs/boxer-sphinx-tutorials/doc/BoxerSimulation.rst

 .. note::

-  Before you can use this tutorial, make sure you have :doc:`installed Boxer's software <BoxerInstallation>`
+  Before you can use this tutorial, make sure you have :doc:`installed Boxer's software <BoxerInstallation>`, including the simulation package

 Launch Gazebo